Sunday, March 17, 2013

 "Terms of Endearment" (1983) makes no bones about being a movie that shamelessly tugs on your heartstrings.
 Fortunately, a more than competent cast consisting of Debra Winger, Jeff Daniels, Shirley MacLaine, and Jack Nicholson keeps it from ever getting too tawdry.

 "Sixteen Candles" (1984) is a fond look back at the awkwardness of High School.
 The movie really starts to hum when the two sets of grandparents come for a visit.
-In my opinion, they are the main reason to watch this movie.
+In my opinion, they are the main reason to see it.

 "Broadway Danny Rose" (1984) is typical Woody Allen; it starts out slow by picks up speed along the way as a table of comedians at NYC's Carnegie Deli recall talent agent Danny Rose's troubled professional (and personal) life.